Basic Page Sidebar Menu ISSS

-International students and scholars have several options with respect to long-term accommodations.
-New students and scholars will need temporary housing for their first few days at Penn, see below.
-After this initial period students and scholars can pursue either On-Campus or Off-Campus housing.
-Most undergraduate, and almost all first-year students, live in university residences.
-Some graduate students and scholars live on campus in graduate residence halls, while others rent apartments off campus.
-Details about all these housing options are below.
+International students and scholars have several housing options available.
+New students and scholars may need temporary housing for their first few days at Penn.
+After this initial period students and scholars can pursue either on-campus or off-campus housing.
+Most undergraduate, and all first-year students, live in university residences known as College Houses.
+Some graduate students and scholars live on campus in graduate residence halls, while others rent apartments and houses off campus.

-Accommodations are in high demand in late August and early September each year, so it is advisable to reserve early.
-Temporary accommodations may be found at one of the places listed below or at one of the various bed and breakfast establishments in the area.
+Accommodations are in high demand in late August and early September every year, so it is advisable to confirm your housing early.
+Temporary accommodations may be found at one of the nearby places listed below or at one of the various bed and breakfast establishments in the area.

 Housing for the Academic Year